 Niedersachsen (Lower Saxony)

-Capital (and largest city): Hanover
+Capital (and largest city): Hanover(18,388mi )

-Population (2012): 7,774,253 When "the Saxons" are mentioned in regard to Dark Age Europe (as in the Anglo-Saxons), this is the land they are from (however, the ancient Saxon lands also included Westphalia, Hamburg and Bremen, and extended as far north as Holstein).
+Population (2012): 7,774,253 When "the Saxons" are mentioned in regard to Dark Age Europe (as in the Anglo-Saxons), this is the centre of where they are from (however, the ancient Saxon lands also included Westphalia, Hamburg and Bremen, and extended as far north as Holstein).
 The later Kingdom and current state of Saxony (whose inhabitants are also called Saxons) is located in an entirely different part of Germany (the former margravate of Meissen); however, Lower Saxony, Saxony-Anhalt, and Saxony form a belt running northwest-southeast across northern Germany.
 VW is based in the Lower Saxon city of Wolfsburg.
 The duchy, then electorate, then kingdom, then Prussian province of Hannover was integrated into this Land (that's where George I came from) Also home to the Scorpions.
 Contains Ostfriesen, the Butt-Monkey of many German Jokes.

 "Why do all East Frisians have flat heads?
 Because the toilet seats always fall on them while they drink out of the toilet bowl."Fun fact for nerds: J. R. R. Tolkien's ancestors moved from Niedersachsen to England in the 18th century.
 Their ancestral name "Tollkühn'" means "foolhardy" in the local dialect.
 There are still a fair number of Tolkiens (and variants) running around the area.

-- 'Hannover (Hanover): Spelt with one "n" in English, Hannover is home to philosopher Gottfried Wilhelm Leibniz (honoured in the name of a popular biscuit produced by the local Bahlsen factory), Dadaist artist/writer Kurt Schwitters, and serial killer Haarmann.
+- Hannover (Hanover): Spelt with one "n" in English, Hannover is home to philosopher Gottfried Wilhelm Leibniz (honoured in the name of a popular biscuit produced by the local Bahlsen factory), Dadaist artist/writer Kurt Schwitters, and serial killer Haarmann.
 Noted for being the one place in Germany "without an accent," the local dialect being indistinguishable from Standard German.
 Also reputed to be boring.
 This leads to an old joke: "To learn true Standard German, you must go to Hannover.
 The problem is...you'd be in Hannover."

 - Bodenwerder: A small place on the Weser River, home to Hieronymus Freiherr von Münchhausen.

 - Braunschweig (Brunswick): Braunschweig was the capital of the same-named Duchy.
 The Low German form of its name was used by the Guelph branch that ruled in Britain as the House of Hanover (officially the House of Brunswick-Lüneburg, hence the name of the Canadian province of New Brunswick as well as other "New Brunswick"s in North America, e.g. the town in New Jersey where the main campus of Rutgers is).
 Brunswick was the first city in Germany where football was played according to the Association Rules ("Soccer").
 Although most German towns and regions have associated forms of sausage, Braunschweig lends its name to a particularly internationally famous form of liver sausage.
 Braunschweig is also home to the most successful American Football teamnote in Germany - half the national team plays for them.

 - Göttingen: Seat of a very famous university founded in 1737 by George II of Hanover and Great Britain.
-Many famous scholars and scientists lived, learned and taught here, including Georg Christoph Lichtenberg (mathematician and writer of aphorisms), Carl Friedrich Gauss (mathematician and inventor of a early electric telegraph), Philipp Reis (builder of the first telephone), and many others.
+Many famous scholars and scientists lived, learned and taught here, including Georg Christoph Lichtenberg (mathematician and writer of aphorisms), Carl Friedrich Gauss (mathematician and inventor of an early electric telegraph), Philipp Reis (builder of the first telephone), and many others.
 In 1837 seven professors protested against King Ernst August abolishing the Hanoverian constitution and were subsequently relieved of their post — among their ranks were brothers Wilhelm and Jacob Grimm.